Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Introduction

+The first goal of this paper is to show that linear site presentations and linear categories of $\alpha$-presentable objects provide us with two different ways to recover any Grothendieck category as a filtered bicolimit of small categories.

+Our second goal is the understanding of the behaviour of these filtered bicolimits with respect to the tensor product of presentations.
+More concretely, given two locally presentable linear categories $\aaa,\bbb$, we show that the filtered bicolimit over the regular cardinals $\alpha$ of the Kelly tensor products of $\alpha$-cocomplete linear categories of the $\alpha$-presentable objects coincides with the tensor product $\aaa \boxtimes_{\mathsf{LP}} \bbb$.
+On the other hand, we show that the filtered bicolimit of the tensor product of linear site presentations does not allow us to recover the tensor product of the corresponding Grothendieck categories in general.

-The main aim of this work is to show that the functoriality, associativity and symmetry of the tensor product of Grothendieck categories can be also derived from the same properties of Kelly's tensor product, without reference to the universal property \eqref{universalpropertylocpres} on the level of the large categories.
-It is important to keep in mind that this result will allow us to make use of the functoriality of Kelly's tensor product in order to compute tensor products of functors between Grothendieck categories, which provides an advantage when dealing with concrete examples.
+Finally, as an application of the good behaviour of the filtered bicolimit presentations with respect to the Kelly tensor product of $\alpha$-cocomplete linear categories, we show that the functoriality, associativity and symmetry of the tensor product of Grothendieck categories can be also derived from the same properties of the Kelly tensor product.
+In particular, this allows us to make use of the functoriality of the Kelly tensor product in order to compute tensor products of cocontinuous linear functors between locally presentable linear categories and in particular, between Grothendieck categories.

+Grothendieck categories are our main object of interest in this paper due to their relevance in noncommutative algebraic geometry.
+For this reason, we focus exclusively on linear enrichments, although the results we obtain most likely hold for other enrichments of Grothendieck topoi and locally presentable categories.
+In order to get a well-behaved theory of enriched Grothendieck topoi \cite{theory-enriched-sheaves} one needs to require that the category over which one enriches is regular in the sense of Barr, locally finitely presentable and symmetric monoidal closed, and moreover, that the full subcategory of finitely presentable objects is closed under the tensor product.
+We will not analyse here whether these assumptions on the enrichment are enough for our results to carry over.